Fantômas: Television

 A Fantômas series of four 90-minute episodes was produced in 1980 starring Helmut Berger as Fantômas, Jacques Dufilho as Juve, and Gayle Hunnicutt as Lady Beltham.
 Episodes 1 and 4 were directed by Claude Chabrol, and episodes 2 and 3 by Luis Buñuel's son, Juan Luis Buñuel.

 The French film version of Fantômas appears in the Czechoslovak 1979–1981 children fantasy series Arabela as well as its sequel series Arabela se vrací, performed respectively by actors František Peterka and Pavel Nový.
 In this version, he does not perform a villain's role, but becomes an ally and friend of the protagonists.
 Fantômas also has a cameo appearance in the Czech children's series Lucie, postrach ulice as a TV character, where he resembles his original 1911 book serial covers' depiction.

 Unproduced and upcoming screen adaptations

 In May 2010, Christophe Gans was revealed to be co-writing and directing a new film version of Fantômas, with Vincent Cassel and Jean Reno attached to star.
 Cassel later dropped out, and the film ultimately went unmade.

-In August 2022, Wassim Béji and production company SND acquired the adaptation rights to Fantômas, and are planning both a new film and a series, which is said to return to the character's darker roots.
-The first film is scheduled to be released in France on February 3, 2027.
+A new Fantômas film will be released on February 3, 2027.